botlabs-gg/yagpdb-docs-v2/content/docs/welcome/introduction.md

 ### Learning Center

-This page is also a work in progress, and can be found at [learn.yagpdb.xyz](https://learn.yagpdb.xyz).
-It is a more step-by-step guide to get you started with YAGPDB's custom command system and is less in-your-face than the documentation.
+If you are new to YAGPDB's custom command system, you might want to check out the [Learning Center](/learn/welcome/introduction) for a more structured approach to learning how to write custom commands.

 However, it is not a replacement for the documentation, so you will need to read both to actually write custom commands.